consolelabs/mochi-discord/README.md

 ## :chains: Third-party services

 - Twitter API: used in the tweet watcher module, create rules and receive tweets in real-time
-- Firebase: used in Tripod game, persists user session game data

 ## :microscope: Experimental commands